 I love discovering little walled gardens and I hope you do too?
-I think it takes me back to when I read The Secret Garden as a small child.
+I think it takes me back to my childhood when I read The Secret Garden.
 I was fascinated with finding a little hidden gem all of my own.
 If you haven’t read it, it’s an excellent book for people of all ages.
 The Norwich Plantation Gardens are not dissimilar to the book and a firm favourite with our kids – although they’re not dog friendly.

-The Plantation Gardens are in Norwich, just outside the ring-road, tucked in behind the Catholic and United Reform churches.
-To look at it, you wouldn’t think that they spread 3 acres and the peace and tranquility (at least before my noisy trio arrived) is so therapeutic in a bustling city.
+The Plantation Gardens are in Norwich, just off the inner ring-road, tucked in behind the Catholic and United Reform churches.
+To look at it, you wouldn’t think that the gardens spread three acres and the oasis of peace and tranquility provides a therapeutic retreat in a bustling city.

-The gardens are being lovingly restored by The Plantation Garden Preservation Trust and they ask for an entrance donation.
+The gardens have been lovingly restored by The Plantation Garden Preservation Trust and they ask for a £2 entrance donation.

-Plantation gardens comprise of many different areas.
-The Gothic fountain takes pride of centre encircled by lush grass lawns and a plethora of flower beds.
-The Medieval wall and Italiante terrace, as well as the summer house, sit at the west of the gardens and overlook the beds and fountain.
+The Medieval wall and Italiante terrace, as well as the summer-house, sit at the west of the gardens and overlook the beds and fountain.
 There are some lovely little woodland walkways around and above the gardens and a rustic wooden bridge joining the higher and lower areas.

 The Medieval Wall